687project/Cattraction/README.md

 ./backend.sh
 ./frontend.sh
 ```
-The frontend is connect to our server which address is **216.171.38.35**, if you wanna connect it the localhost, you need to modify on line in **/frontend/src/index.js**.
+The frontend is connect to our server which address is **216.171.38.35**, if you wanna connect it the localhost, you need to modify two lines in **/frontend/src/index.js**.
 In line 10-11, you could select one address setting.
 If you comment the first one and uncomment the
 second one, the frontend will be connect to the localhost.
 ```
 localStorage.setItem("ip",'http://216.171.38.35:8080')